WizzardMaker/GenMapping/README.md

 Mapping functions have the following rules:
 - Only 1 return is allowed _(error handling is planned in a future update)_
 - It has to be exported
+- It can have any number of parameters

+Mapping function cross-reference has stricter rules:
+- Only 1 parameter is allowed (Source Type)

 ## Examples